namphuon/ViFi/README.md

 sh docker_vifi.sh /home/input read1.fastq.gz read2.fastq.gz /home/output/ 2

 1. Nguyen ND, Deshpande V, Luebeck J, Mischel PS, Bafna V (2018) ViFi: accurate detection of viral integration and mRNA fusion reveals indiscriminate and unregulated transcription in proximal genomic regions in cervical cancer.
 Nucleic Acids Res (April):1–17.

+## Building evolutionary models

+ViFi can be run with and without evolutionary models (i.e., the HMMs).
+The HMMs

+## Building Alignment and Tree on viral family of interest

+ViFi can build HMMs from any viral family if there is an existing FASTA alignment and NEWICK tree on the viral sequences.
+Note that the sequences should be phylogenetically related to each other (i.e., do not mix HPV and HBV sequences).
+Any standard alignment method and tree reconstruction method can be used.
+In our paper, we used [PASTA](https://github.com/smirarab/pasta) to construct our alignment and tree and provide the steps in doing this below.
+Instructions on installing and running PASTA can be found [here](https://github.com/smirarab/pasta).

+## Building HMMs

+We created script to allow easy creation of the HMMs used within ViFi for a viral family of interesting.
+To

+Requires:
+## 1) Python 2.7
+## 2) Dendropy verion 4.0.0 or higher (https://github.com/jeetsukumaran/DendroPy):
+sudo pip install dendropy